Relations among characteristic classes of manifold bundles

 Further properties of the pushforward map are discussed in Section~\ref{sec:further-properties-pushforwards}.

 \sectwo{Definition of the Miller-Morita-Mumford classes} Let $P \to B$ be the principal $\Diff M$-bundle corresponding to the manifold bundle $E\to B$.
-The group $\Diff M$ acts on the total space of the tangent bundle $TM$ and commutes with the bundle map $TM \to M$.
+The group $\Diff M$ acts on the total space of the tangent bundle $TM$ as well as on $M$, and the bundle map $TM \to M$ is equivariant with respect to this action.
 So, the map can be given the structure of a bundle over $E$ with the same fiber and structure group as the bundle $TM \to M$.

 \begin{definition} The \defterm{vertical tangent bundle} $T_\pi E$ is the vector bundle of rank $\dim M$ over $E$ defined by the above map. \end{definition}